practicalli/spacemacs/improving-code/index.md

 ## Linting

 Linting tools can be added as a `flycheck` service so code is continually checked as you are writing it.
-Continuously linting picks up little bugs as you type and reduces the ammount of debugging required, as you are changing errors as you make them.
+Continuously linting picks up little bugs as you type and reduces the amount of debugging required, as you are changing errors as you make them.

 Linting will get rid of all the little errors and typos that are easily made, yet take time to find and fix.